Skip to main content

 • Use the Testing Center to provide a window of availability for exam scheduling, which can free up the class period for additional learning activities.

-• Choose to book the entire space/class exams during your pre-assigned course or test schedule, or open a window of availability to allow students to schedule seats at their own convenience.
+• Choose to book the entire class exams during your pre-assigned course or test schedule, or open a window of availability to allow students to schedule seats at their own convenience.

 • Design (and repurpose) exams through Blackboard.